 This plan lays the groundwork for meeting the ambitious mapping goals outlined in the ACMS.
 Significant interagency communication, crosssector coordination, and technology improvements are necessary to ensure the success of this effort.
 AMEC plans to review and update this IP every three years, incorporating lessons learned from accomplishments and challenges over time.
-With sufficient funding to resource the plan over the next ten years, AMEC partners can achieve the ACMS vision of an Alaska in 2030 that possesses seamless and accurate coastal mapping data to support the State of Alaska, Alaska Native Organizations, local and national economies, national security, and the environment.
+With sufficient funding among AMEC partners to resource the plan over the next ten years, we can achieve the ACMS vision of an Alaska in 2030 that possesses seamless and accurate coastal mapping data to support the State of Alaska, Alaska Native Organizations, local and national economies, national security, and the environment.

-Both the NOMEC Strategy and its Implementation Plan are available at https://iocm.noaa.gov/about/strategic-plans.html
+&lt;sup>1 Both the NOMEC Strategy and its Implementation Plan are available at https://iocm.noaa.gov/about/strategic-plans.html Note: Federal funding commitments are subject to the availability of fiscal appropriations.